dreiv/booking/docs/architecture/data-models.md

 - `status`: `held` → `confirmed` → (`cancelled` | `expired`)
 - `expires_at`: set when `status = held`, to `now() + <hold window>`; cleared once confirmed, cancelled, or expired.
-Hold window is a tuning parameter — start at 10 minutes and adjust from real abandonment data once there is any.
+Hold window is a tuning parameter — start at 2 hours and adjust from real abandonment data once there is any.

 ## Inventory Consistency — Atomic Conditional Update